bablukpik/mongodb_guide/README.md

 // .createIndex({ field: 1 }, { sparse: true })
 // Sparse index (only includes documents with the field) db.users.createIndex({ phone: 1 }, { sparse: true });
+// Note: Sparse indexes are smaller and faster but only work for documents with the indexed field
 ```

 ### Index Types and Examples